 If the illness is caused by an excess – cut back on, or eliminate the excessive factor.

-When do we NOT KNOW the correct treatment?
 It’s a difficult question.
 There are some common situations where we don’t know the correct treatment:

 1. When we don’t know the cause(s) of an illness.